 Welcome to Class 5!

-PE: PE is on Monday and Wednesday afternoons.
+PE: PE is on Monday afternoon.
 However, children always need to have their PE kit in as this can sometimes change.

 SATs: Towards the end of year 6, children take their SATs.
 We spend a lot of time preparing the children for these and make sure they are fully prepared for them.
 We try to minimise the pressure as much as possible on the children.
 However, we also encourage all children to try the best, as we do in all aspects of school life.

 As children in class 5 are at the top of the school, we encourage them to be helpful around school, helping the younger children.
 Children are always expected to always demonstrate positive behaviour and try their best.
-As well as Class Dojo points, class 5 work together as a team to earn marbles.
-Once they reach 50 marbles, we have a class treat which is decided on by the children.
+Children can earn dojo points which they can add together and exchange for a reward.

 It would be useful if children in class 5 could bring their own pencil case into school to store their equipment.
 It would be even better if children had their own set of felt tips and pencil crayons to limit the sharing of equipment in class.